threefoldfoundation/threefold_data/content/project/threefold_tech/threefold_tech.md

 ## Powered by ThreeFold

-ThreeFold Foundation is focused on democratizing internet compute and storage capacity to enable a responsible internet for all.
+ThreeFold Foundation is focused on democratizing internet compute and storage capacity to enable a responsible Internet for all.
 This is the primary reference of ThreeFold Tech.
 TFTech software empowers people to create neutral, green and private capacity across the globe that’s blockchain-driven and 100% decentralized.
 This “hyper-distributed” network enables developers from all over the world to bring to life decentralized applications and solutions, and digital service/application providers to host their applications closer to end users.

 <!-- # Support this project